-Cloudiway’s Teams and groups migration solution helps businesses perform technical migrations through a simple SaaS interface.
-As a result, Teams and groups migrations require no additional software installation or overhead, and migrations can be performed securely and quickly.
+Cloudiway’s Teams migration solution helps businesses perform technical migrations through a simple SaaS interface.
+As a result, Teams migrations require no additional software installation or overhead, and migrations can be performed securely and quickly.

 For more information about security, please refer to this article.